ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/README.md

 ![](SettingsImages/Editor_CodeStyle_XML_TabsIndents.JPG)

 If you use this approach frequently, you may want to create different schemes in the Editor > Code Style > XML settings.
 For example, save an Edit scheme, which keeps the indentation settings (i.e. Indent: 4, Continuation Indent: 8), and a Write scheme, which sets both to 0.
+Note that the line break settings in the hard wrap section become more important when using the return character approach.